Saturday, April 23, 2011

 Wounds = sins, disobedience

-Oil = can be the Gift of the Holy Ghost (the oil in the
+Oil = could be the Gift of the Holy Ghost (the oil in the

 Parable of the 10 Virgins was the Holy Ghost--see